 I know what you’re thinking already: “Gabby, how does sleeping make me more productive?
-I want to be using my time to get things done, not for getting shut eye.”
-Well, my busy friend; you body needs its beauty rest to perform at its best.
-This is why I refuse to pull all nighters and I will always gets a ton of sleep the days right before exams.
-You need a clear, extremely well rested mind to work efficiently and for extended periods of time without getting distracted.
+I want to be using my time to get things done, not for getting shut-eye.”
+Well, my busy friend; your body needs its beauty rest to perform at its best.
+This is why I refuse to pull all-nighters and I will always get a ton of sleep the days right before exams.
+You need a clear, extremely well-rested mind to work efficiently and for extended periods of time without getting distracted.

 Drink more water, especially before going to sleep and when waking up in the morning.

 My number one piece of advice to people when they are trying to drink more water is: find yourself a straw.
-You drink so much more water when you drink out of a straw and so the first couple of weeks where I was trying to increase my water intake, I made it a point to drink out of camelback and tumblrs.
-It works like a dream; once you build the habit, it’s golden from there on!
+You drink so much more water when you drink out of a straw and so the first couple of weeks where I was trying to increase my water intake, I made it a point to drink out of a Camelback and tumblrs.
+It works like a dream; once you build the habit, it’s golden from there!

 Look at your planner every 2-3 hours.

-Anyone else have a pretty good memory, and simply memorize your planner page for the day and leave it at that?
+Anyone else have a pretty good memory and can simply memorize your planner page for the day and leave it at that?
 Well, stop doing that.
 It’s hampering on your productivity.
 Trust me, I know.
-Once I took the time every couple of hours to update my to do list and schedule of events, I began to get more done throughout the day.
+Once I took the time every couple of hours to update my to-do list and schedule of events, I began to get more done throughout the day.